Season To Share Grant Application Information

 The Denver Post Season To Share presented by DaVita supports eligible organizations and programs that help low-income children, youth and families access services to overcome obstacles impeding progress out of poverty and towards stabilization and self-sufficiency.

 Funding consideration is given once per year to programs that meet criteria in one of the issue areas already mentioned.
-Grant funding from Season To Share is available for three consecutive years, and then the organization must take a year off before reapplying.
+Grant funding from Season To Share is possible for up to three consecutive years, then an organization must take a year off before reapplying.
+There is a competitive application review process and funding is not guaranteed to any organization, returning or newly invited.

 Grant Application Process for 2019 Grants

-Season To Share uses on online application process that mirrors the Colorado Common Grant application questions and attachments.
+A thorough review of LOIs will take place and selected organizations will receive an invite to apply on September 7, 2018.
+Season To Share uses an online application process that mirrors the Colorado Common Grant application questions and attachments.
 A link will be sent to organizations invited to apply.

 Grant amounts will range from $10,000 to $50,000.
 A grant request must not exceed 10% of the general operating budget for the organization or if requesting program support, 30% of the program budget.